 Rights and Limitations

 Agents possess the legal authority to act on behalf of the principal within the scope defined in the POA.
 This authority can include managing bank accounts, handling real estate transactions, and making healthcare decisions.
-However, the principal determines the extent of rights delegated.
+However, the principal determines the extent of the rights delegated.
 The agent cannot exceed the powers mentioned in the document, ensuring adherence to any specified limitations.
 Texas law also mandates an agent to act in the principal’s best interest, enhancing the trust and security of the arrangement.

 Duty of Care and Fiduciary Responsibilities